Shields

 When I think of a subject, related cubes light up, and I have a rough idea of what’s in each place.

-But when I focus on the cube, it surrounds me, greeting me with a spinning cloud of words and pictures, and filling me with detailed knowledge.
+When I focus on the cube, it surrounds me, greeting me with a spinning cloud of words and pictures, and filling me with detailed knowledge.

-But if I concentrate, I pass through the mist, and hover outside of the cube.
+An orange mist covers some of the chambers, but if I concentrate, I pass through the mist, and hover outside of the cube.

 These rooms have openings covered with a silvery, sticky surface.